SeanDolphin/intemp/README.md

 ~~~

-You can also set the path associated with the temp folder
+You can also set the path associated with the temp folder.

 ~~~ go
 // main.go